 In order to ensure the information on SUNCAT is kept current, the catalogue is updated on a regular basis.
 For information on the updating process and to check when particular libraries' data were last updated visit the updates page.

-SUNCAT currently contains serials data of 91 UK libraries.
+SUNCAT currently contains serials data of more than 100 libraries UK libraries.
 SUNCAT will grow in the future increasing both the geographic and specialist coverage of the catalogue.

 Twenty-two libraries contributed records in Phase One of SUNCAT including the British Library, the National Libraries of Scotland and Wales and some of the largest research libraries in the UK.
 These libraries represent some of the largest serials collections in the UK and ensure SUNCAT contains a critical mass of titles.